 AI = American Indians

-GRAAHI will work towards increasing minority applications to health care curriculums as well as assisting those minority students in successful completion of those courses.
-Current health care professionals need to be proactive and attend cultural competency trainings even if not required by their health care employer.
-Remember, becoming cultural competent is a life long journey and something to strive for, not a one time class where you will learn only a small part of what cultural competency is but an ongoing process.
+GRAAHI will work towards increasing minority applications to health care curriculum, as well as assisting those minority students in successful completion of those courses.
+Current health care professionals need to be proactive and attend cultural competency training even if not required by their health care employer.
+Remember, becoming culturally competent is a life long journey and something to strive for, not a one time class where you will learn only a small part of what cultural competency is but an ongoing process.